ShreyanshRoyGeek/Shreyansh-Web-Applications/README.md

 # Shreyansh-Web-Applications
 Full-Stack Web Applications

-<mark>Open the respective project and go through the deployed link for live demo.</mark>

-<span style="background-color: #FFFF00">Open the respective project and go through the deployed link for live demo.</span>
+**Open the respective project and go through the deployed link for live demo.**

 ## Shreyansh Facebook